tjhickey724/MSET/README.md

 This repository has several very useful Javascript modules

+* DLLwi  doubly linked lists with weights and indexing
+* DLLmset doubly linked lists with weights and indexing and execution time independent of the list size
+* DDLLmset distributed doubly linked lists with weights and indexing and log(k) time per each edit operation
+* CollabEd - the client side for collaboratively editing a textarea with any number of clients

 The DLLmset module is very useful as a single user implementation of Doubly Linked Lists as it allows one initialize a DLL in one step using a (potentially very large) array, and then the execution time O(log(k)), where k is the number k of edit operations performed so far since the last garbage collection and is independent of the size of the list.
 DLLmset also has a garbage collection operation that takes time proportional to the size of the list

 # class DLLwi  -- Doubly Linked Lists with weights and indexing